industrial-edge/opc-ua-application-getting-started/docs/Installation.md

 ![OPCUAStatus.png](graphics/OPCUAStatus.png)

 Open "Data Source" tab and add 2 sources, SIMATIC S7 connector and new custom data source with KPI values.
-When you finish, you must either click "Deploy" or click "Add Data Source" icon to reflect the changes on the corresponding data points.
+When you finish, you must either click **Deploy** or click **Add Data Source** icon to reflect the changes on the corresponding data points.

 ![OPCUAEditDataSource.png](graphics/OPCUAEditDataSource.png)